 Cultivate a Bias for Action

 “I will start tomorrow.”
 Sounds familiar?
 Taking action can be the most daunting aspect of success.
-Fear of failure, procrastination, complacency among many others stop us from beginning.
+Fear of failure, procrastination, complacency among many others stop us from taking action toward our goals.
 While there are several ways to initiate actions, the following two techniques are an effective starting point.
 First, be fully present.
 Excessive focus on the past or the future will generate frustration and cause paralysis by analysis.
-Second, salami slice your herculean goal into more manageable tasks.
+Second, break your herculean goal into more manageable tasks.
 You want to create a portfolio of macro and micro-goals strategically linked.
 Your long-term goals should excite you, while your short-range goals are evidence of progress.
 Think of an aim you’ve been putting off; write your next step.
 Don’t continue until you have written it down.

 I am going to…